jaziel/nzpost_coding_exercise/README.md

 ### Installing

 Copy both projects (nzpost and nzpost-client).
-Create a graph on neo4j and load the data (test_data.cypher file inside nzpost projet) with the nodes and relationships.
-Update the application.properties inside nzpost project ( src/main/resoruces) with the correct user/password.
+ If running with a Neo4j server, reate a graph on neo4j and load the data (test_data.cypher file inside nzpost projet) with the nodes and relationships.
+Change the active profile on spring to neo4jDB and update the application-neo4jDB.properties inside nzpost project ( src/main/resoruces) with the correct uri/user/password.
+Otherwise the application will start a standAlone Neo4j graph database and load the data.
 Execute mvn spring-boot:run inside the folder of nzpost project.
 Execute npm run inside the folder of nzpost-client project.
 Open the page http://localhost:3000 .